 If a club wishes to solicit donations, including cash or goods:

 - Contact Student Life for procedures prior to seeking donations.

 - If the donation is a cash donation, a copy of the deposit transmittal form must be submitted to Student Life.
 The forms will be kept on file at Student Life and Accounting.

 Fundraising: All fund raisers need to be pre-approved by Accounting/Fiscal Services.

 Fundraising can be performed either to raise money directly benefitting the ACC club or to benefit a charitable organization.
 Club accounts are funded by student fee money which cannot be donated.

 The club advisor must complete a Fundraiser Approval Request Packet at least three weeks before the event.
 This packet may be picked up at Student Life, M2820.

 - Once the Fundraiser Approval Request packet is authorized by the Cost Center Administrator, Controller and CFO, the fundraising event may proceed.

-- After the fundraiser, clubs must submit a deposit to Student Affairs with any funds raised, along with a Direct Pay form for the amount to be donated within 24 hours of the fundraising event.
+- After the fundraiser, clubs must submit a deposit to Student Life with any funds raised, along with a Direct Pay form for the amount to be donated within 24 hours of the fundraising event.
 Funds raised should equal the amount to be donated, minus any amount spent from club funds to hold the fundraiser.
 As with all Direct Pay forms, if not already on file, a W-9 for the charitable organization must be attached to the Direct Pay form at the time of submission.

 Suggestions for appropriate fundraisers include but are not limited to: